Unit VIII. Healing the Soul

 Inner-body is the link between form and essential identification, the threshold

 to Being.
-He encourages us to develop a strong sense of presence because
+He encourages us to develop a strong sense of presence

-the idea of time is a major obstacle to recovering the soul.
+Time or the idea of time is a major obstacle to recovering the soul.

 Almaas works with the wounds and the Hole using a process of deep self-inquiry

-to help us regain the basic dimensions of Beingness that are our soul’s heritage.
+to help us regain the basic dimensions of Beingness that are our soul’s

-delusions must be replaced with the truth.
+because the unrealistic delusions must be replaced with the truth.

 Exercise: Working with the Holy Ideas